Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 1. The navigation menu on the left shows three main options:
    - **Home**: Returns to the main dashboard with platform overview
    - **Cupids**: Manage all Cupid accounts and view their performance
-   - **Daters**: Manage all Dater accounts and monitor their a- for how to fill out payments, see [Creating a Gig](#creating-a-gig) ction
+   - **Daters**: Manage all Dater accounts and monitor their activities
-3. Below the navigation section is a toggle to turn light mode on or off
+2. Below the navigation section is a toggle to turn light mode on or off
    - by default light mode is off
-4. Below the light mode toggle is the logout button
+3. Below the light mode toggle is the logout button

 ---